magistermaks/fabric/wiki/fabric/items/group.md

 ## Item Groups
 [Back](../fabric.md)

-Item Groups (aka Creative Tabs) can be easily created with the help of Fabric API.
+Item Groups (aka Creative Tabs) can be easily created with the help of Fabric API:

 ```java
 // call in the mod initilizer